 Here using iPhone 6 as an example, 100 Hz sampling rate.
 This is ideal option of the frequency, but in different situations should be set in different frequencies for reducing the error rate.

 There are gyro data caught from iPhone in the form below during playing a racing game.
 It simulates the action of playing race game through rotating the iPhone 6 around Pitch axis and we can ignore Roll and Yaw data, since we do not need to use them in this condition.

-Figure 3.
-8 Racing Gyro data of three axes